 General Standards Related to Appearance

-The most accepted standard for your Rottweiler is a medium large, powerful, and robust dog.
+The most accepted Rottweiler Breed standards is a medium large, powerful, and robust dog.
 Your pet must have rust markings clearly defined in the fur.
 The compact and significant build of your Rottweiler donates great strength, endurance and agility.

 The male based on AKC Rottweiler standards must have a bigger frame, heavier bone structure and must look bigger than a bitch.
 The Rottweiler bitch must possess feminine features but without any signs of weakness.